Sorry, you need to enable JavaScript to visit this website.

 • Provide accessible composting services to residents

-• Distribute finished compost to all participating households to use as a nutrient rich soil amendment
+• Create compost to be used as a nutrient rich soil amendments

 Will this program attract more rodents?

 Rodents are attracted to the smell of food and easy access to it.
-Currently, households are placing food scraps into their trash containers, which do not securely close.
-Participating households can actually reduce rodent activity near their homes by moving food scraps out of their trash containers and, instead, placing them in the provided curbside compost collection containers.
-This will reduce odors when closed securely with the lid screwed on properly.
-The containers have also been tested for odor and rodent mitigation.
-Throughout the pilot year, DPW will be working closely with DC Health to identify any areas of improvement for rodent abatement.
+Currently, households are placing food scraps into their trash bins, which do not securely close.
+Participating households can actually reduce rodent activity near their homes by moving food scraps out of their trash bins and, instead, placing them in the provided food waste collection bin.
+This will reduce odors when closed the lid is properly secured closed.
+The bins have also been tested for odor and rodent mitigation.
+DPW continues to work closely with DC Health to identify any areas of improvement for rodent abatement.

-For any questions related to the Curbside Composting Pilot Program, please email [email protected].
+For any questions related to food waste collection, please email [email protected].